lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 # Adding Entities and Properties to Image Selections

-While annotating images, you can also create or add entities and properties by following the steps below:
+After you have drawn a shape, you can also add or create entities and properties by following the steps below:
 * For creating entities and properties in the Data Model mode, see [Data Model Mode](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model).

 1. Decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#drawing-annotations).
 Once you have drawn a shape, you will see the Add Tag and Add Note buttons in the panel on the right.
 Select **Add Tag** and a popup window appears.